nulLeeKH/license-writing-convention/README.md

 # license-writing-convention
-The repository contains convention for insert license in source-code.
+The repository contains convention for insert license in source-code